Medal of Honor Monday: John Joseph Kelly

 By “brought the others back,” of course, he meant the 8 prisoners that he’d taken.

-Kelly was supposed to receive his Medal of Honor from General Pershing on March 16, 1919, but he’d been “too busy” that day, as newspapers laughingly reported.
+Kelly was supposed to receive his Medal of Honor from General Pershing early in March 1919, but he’d been “too busy” that day, as newspapers laughingly reported.
 It turned out that Kelly was busy digging trenches on the front lines and couldn’t get away.

-He received his Medal from the General a few days later instead.
+He received the Medal from the General a few days later instead.

 Sometimes the men and women of World War II and the American Revolution seem to get all the attention.
 But haven’t there been men and women fighting for God and country all along the way?